 Finally, under Order 14A of the Grand Court Rules, the court has the power to dispose of the case on a point of law or construction of a document.
-The court may do so where the question is suitable for determination without a full trial and such determination will fully determine the entire claim or any issue within it.
+The court may do so where the question is suitable for determination without a full trial and such determination will fully determine (subject only to any possible appeal) the entire claim or any issue within it.